os-lecture/2023S-os-lectures/lec5/p3-labs.md

 4. The kernel manages the address space
 5. Implement ASOS
 * Start pagination mode
-### Implement the springboard mechanism
+### Implement trampoline Mechanism
-* Load and execute the application
+* Load and Execute the Application
-* Improved implementation of trap handling
+* Improve  the Implementation of Trap Handling
-* Improved implementation of sys_write
+* Improve the Implementation of sys_write

 ![bg right:40% 100%](figs/addr-space-os-detail.png)

 ---

-#### Motivation for implementing the springboard mechanism
+#### Motivation for Implementing the trampoline Mechanism

 After the paging mechanism is started, applications and kernels in different address spaces can perform normal **privilege level switching** operations and **data interaction**.